Sreekanth088/Openers-Lotion/Openers_Lotion/README.txt

 2024-02-21
 1422
 Finally, we examined our Lotion product web application together and saw that it was operating successfully and made the necessary changes.

+2024-03-03
+1400
+Changed the parameters and added more (Product Name, Item Form, Skin Type, Quantity, Description, Price, Review ).
+Occured error while running
+Deleted database and builded new database with same steps other team members followed Changed LotionViewModel to LotionTypeViewModel